PPE: The Last Line of Defense

-- Wash hands once gloves have been removed.
+- Wash hands once disposable gloves have been removed.

-- Disposable gloves must be discarded once removed.
-Never save for future use.
+- Disposable gloves must be discarded when removed.
+Never save disposable glove for future use.

 - Dispose of gloves into the proper container (biologically contaminated gloves will need to go into a red bag); while other chemically contaminated gloves must be collected as hazardous waste.